dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome.</q>
+<q>Successful people appear to be traveling along one continual, successful road.
+What is not apparent is the perseverance it takes following each defeat to keep you on that road.
+No one I know of has ever experienced one success after another without defeats, failures, disappointments, and frustrations galore along the way.
+Learning to overcome those times of agony is what separates the winners from the losers.</q>
 <hr/>
-<p>Last updated at 2021-12-13 00:31:01 UTC</p>
+<p>Last updated at 2021-12-14 00:32:34 UTC</p>